 Limited Clients.
 Proven Results.

-Domestic Violence Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
-He has a proven track record of successfully defending Montville domestic violence cases.
-Call Robert about your case.
-Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Defense Attorney will discuss your case with you and answer your questions.
+Practicing law in Ohio since 2003, Domestic Violence Attorney Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Montville, Ohio.
+Call and speak with Robert about your case.
+Even if Domestic Violence Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Lawyers will provide a free domestic violence consultation.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 A conviction of domestic violence in Montville, Ohio, has serious penalties.
 Domestic violence can be either a felony or a misdemeanor.
 A domestic violence conviction is on your record forever.
 Any later domestic violence charges will be considered a higher degree based upon the prior.
 Penalties range from felony with mandatory prison time to misdemeanor sentences.
 For example, conviction of a:

 Jail sentence up to 90 days and a fine up to $750.